awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/setting-up-a-dolby-vision-job.md

 1. For your input file or files, choose an MXF file or an IMF package that has frame\-interleaved Dolby Vision metadata\.

    If your input is an IMF package, specify a CPL file for your input\.
-If your CPL is from an incomplete IMP, toggle **Supplemental IMPs** to specify the location of your supplemental IMPs\.
+If your CPL is from an incomplete IMP, choose **Supplemental IMPs** to specify the location of your supplemental IMPs\.

 1. Set up your input audio and video as described in [Setting Up a Job in AWS Elemental MediaConvert](setting-up-a-job.md)\.
 Make sure to keep the input color space set to the default value **Follow**\.